 - Hormonal changes.
 For women who have migraines, headaches might begin just before or shortly after onset of menstruation.
 They might also change during pregnancy or menopause.
 Migraines generally improve after menopause.

-Taking combination painkillers, such as Excedrin Migraine for more than 10 days a month for three months or in higher doses can trigger serious medication-overuse headaches.
-The same is true if you take aspirin or ibuprofen (Advil, Motrin IB, others) for more than 15 days a month or triptans, sumatriptan (Imitrex, Tosymra) or rizatriptan (Maxalt), for more than nine days a month.
+Taking painkillers too often can trigger serious medication-overuse headaches.
+The risk seems to be highest with aspirin, acetaminophen (Tylenol, others) and caffeine combinations.
+Overuse headaches may also occur if you take aspirin or ibuprofen (Advil, Motrin IB, others) for more than 14 days a month or triptans, sumatriptan (Imitrex, Tosymra) or rizatriptan (Maxalt) for more than nine days a month.

 Medication-overuse headaches occur when medications stop relieving pain and begin to cause headaches.
 You then use more pain medication, which continues the cycle.

-If you have migraines or a family history of migraines, a doctor trained in treating headaches (neurologist) will likely diagnose migraines based on your medical history, symptoms, and a physical and neurological examination.
+If you have migraines or a family history of migraines, a specialist trained in treating headaches, known as a neurologist, will likely diagnose migraines based on your medical history, symptoms, and a physical and neurological examination.

 If your condition is unusual, complex or suddenly becomes severe, tests to rule out other causes for your pain might include:

-- MRI.
-An MRI scan uses a powerful magnetic field and radio waves to produce detailed images of the brain and blood vessels.
-MRI scans help doctors diagnose tumors, strokes, bleeding in the brain, infections, and other brain and nervous system (neurological) conditions.
+- An MRI scan.
+A magnetic resonance imaging (MRI) scan uses a powerful magnetic field and radio waves to produce detailed images of the brain and blood vessels.
+MRI scans help diagnose tumors, strokes, bleeding in the brain, infections, and other brain and nervous system, known as neurological, conditions.

-- CT scan.
-A CT scan uses a series of X-rays to create detailed cross-sectional images of the brain.
-This helps doctors diagnose tumors, infections, brain damage, bleeding in the brain and other possible medical problems that may be causing headaches.
+- A CT scan.
+A computerized tomography (CT) scan uses a series of X-rays to create detailed cross-sectional images of the brain.
+This helps diagnose tumors, infections, brain damage, bleeding in the brain and other possible medical problems that may be causing headaches.

 Migraine treatment is aimed at stopping symptoms and preventing future attacks.